python-social-auth/social-docs/docs/backends/linkedin.rst

 LinkedIn
 ========

+Sign In with LinkedIn only support OpenID Connect since August 1, 2023.
+The previous OAuth2 has been deprecated.
+See `LinkedIn OpenID Connect`_ for more details.

-LinkedIn supports only OAuth2.
+LinkedIn previously supported OAuth2.
 Migration between each type is fairly simple since the same Key / Secret pair is used for both authentication types.

 LinkedIn OAuth2 setup is similar to any other OAuth2 service.
 The auth flow is